Greenbriar, Delta & Rutland

 Stub end sidings

-Stub end sidings are not so easily done since getting the wet car in means when backing out or if I push it in the loco is running in wet Goo Gone both can cause mud to get onto the locos wheels which is counter productive.
+Stub end sidings are not so easily done since getting the wet car in means when backing out or if I push it in the loco is running in wet 70% Alcohol both can cause mud to get onto the locos wheels which is counter productive.
 With the stub end tracks I will usually just push the dry car in and pull it back out a few times.
-There are times when I have to get the clean blocks out.
+There are times when I have to get the cleaning blocks out.
 They usually come out of retirement for just a couple reasons.
 Installing new track.
 That's right new track needs to be cleaned.
 You don't have any idea how many dirty, sticky or oily hands have been handling it.
 Furthermore if you are like me you may have a supply of it and it has oxidized while being in storage.
 Another reason to use the cleaning blocks is to remove any of the scenic materials that may have gotten on the track while working in the area.
 Some times there is a spot that the cleaning cars can not get the job done, I'll use the blocks there.
 When I have to use the blocks I always start with the least abrasive one first.
 Even a fine abrasive can scratch the rails (see the don'ts below).

 Dirty wheels